What's the difference?: Mouse vs. rat

 Our nuisance mice and rats can be found almost anywhere there are buildings to invade, but rats are more common in urban, city settings.
 House mice typically live in agricultural fields and open areas.
 Our native mice species have different preferred habitats, with deer mice commonly found in open areas like pastures and fields and white-footed mice most often living in forest edges, according to Wildlife Illinois.
 Neither is as prolific at entering our homes and buildings as the house mouse, but white-footed mice will sometimes seek shelter in homes near wooded areas.

 All our local mice and rats, including the non-native species, eat a varied diet of both animal and plant matter, including insects, seeds, nuts and fruits.
-When they become nuisance pets in our homes, mice and rats will eat virtually any food they can easily get to, including accessible human and pet foods.
+When they become nuisances in our homes, mice and rats will eat virtually any food they can easily get to, including accessible human and pet foods.

 Mice and rats can pass diseases to humans.
 Rats, deer mice and white-footed mice can be carriers of hantavirus, which can be spread to humans by breathing in dust contaminated with feces, saliva or urine from infected rodents, according to the Illinois Department of Public Health.
 The deer mouse is the main source of hantavirus in the United States, and the virus is most likely to occur in rural areas where the mouse lives.
 Mice and rats can also be carriers of leptospirosis, salmonellosis and tularemia, and rats are also carriers of the bubonic plague, but the disease is not found naturally in Illinois and is not common in the United States.